TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-azsgeneral.md

                 }
                 ],
             "required": false,
-            "infoBalloonText": "If your Azure Stack issue is impacting tenant workloads, select Yes" },{
+            "infoBalloonText": "Choose yes if availability of running tenant applications has been impacted" },{
             "id": "problem_start_time",
             "order": 900,